 |Conflict||Dance of the Dragons|

-The Battle on the Honeywine was one of many battles fought during the Dance of the Dragons, between Aegon II (the Greens) and Rhaenyra Targaryen (the Blacks) for control of the throne of the Seven Kingdoms after the death of their father, Viserys I.
+The Battle of the Honeywine was one of many battles fought during the Dance of the Dragons, the civil war between the greens of Aegon II Targaryen and the blacks of Rhaenyra Targaryen for control of the Iron Throne of the Seven Kingdoms after the death of their father, King Viserys I Targaryen.

 Given that Aegon II Targaryen's main supporters were House Hightower, the family of his mother Alicent, the greens assumed the lords and lands of the Reach would side with them.
 Instead, many of the major lords from the north and east of the Reach declared for Rhaenyra Targaryen and her blacks, including Houses Caswell, Rowan, and Tarly.
 Several of the Hightowers' own vassals declared for Rhaenyra, such as Houses Beesbury and Costayne.

 With the Reach divided between blacks and greens and Lord Lyonel Tyrell of Highgarden only a baby, his regent mother avoided risks and pursued neutrality for House Tyrell.
 Instead of quickly marching armies from the Reach to join with the other green armies in the north to overwhelm the blacks, the Hightowers and their allies had to slowly fight through the Reach itself.

 Just prior to the Battle of the Honeywine was the Battle of the Gullet, in which both sides suffered heavy losses.